Current Travel Advice for Customers.Click here

 When you buy an ATOL protected flight or flight inclusive holiday from us you will receive an ATOL Certificate.
 This lists what is financially protected, where you can get information on what this means for you and who to contact if things go wrong.

 Any money paid to an authorised agent acting on our behalf is held by that agent on behalf of and for the benefit of the Trustees of the Air Travel Trust at all times, but subject to their obligation to pay it to us for so long as that we do not fail financially.
 In the unlikely event that we were to fail financially, any money held at that time by our agent, or subsequently accepted from you by our agent, is and continues to be held by that agent on behalf of and for the benefit of the Trustees of the Air Travel Trust without any obligation to pay that money to us as the principal ATOL holder.
+We will provide you with the services listed on the ATOL Certificate (or a suitable alternative).
+In some cases, where neither we nor the supplier are able to do so for reasons of insolvency, an alternative ATOL holder may provide you with the services you have bought or a suitable alternative (at no extra cost to you).
+You agree to accept that in those circumstances the alternative ATOL holder will perform those obligations and you agree to pay any money outstanding to be paid by you under your contract to that alternative ATOL holder.
+However, you also agree that in some cases it will not be possible to appoint an alternative ATOL holder, in which case you will be entitled to make a claim under the ATOL scheme (or may alternatively have cover through your credit card issuer).

 For further information visit the ATOL website at www.atol.org.uk

 If you wish to vary your travel dates, duration, flight arrangement or accommodation, then we will need to recalculate your holiday price as some of the elements may incur different costs from your original booking.
 In this case we will advise you of any changes in costs either increases or decreases applicable in addition to the amendment fee.
+Any changes made within 90 days of date of departure shall be subject to an amendment fee of £100 per person on top of any change in costs.

 Where the size of the party is changed, the price for the rest of the party members will be recalculated on the new party size if applicable.
 Providing a name change is provided to us before this will be treated as an amendment and carries the appropriate fee except in the case of scheduled flights where they will almost always levy 100% cancellation charge.
+Where changes by you result in the size of the party or the total sell price of the holiday being reduced, a £100 per person Administration fee will be applicable.

 You must make changes with us before travel as hotel and car hire vouchers are only valid for the exact services and customers names for which they are issued.